- Make sure that your iPhone, iPad, or iPod touch has the latest version of iOS or iPadOS.

 Move a note to a different folder

-- If you're in a note, tap the arrow to go back to your Notes list.
+- If you're in a note, tap the back arrow icon to go back to your Notes list.

 - In the Notes list, tap the More button , then tap Select Notes.